What to Know Before Signing a Divorce Attorney Retainer Agreement

 What is the difference between a retainer agreement and a retainer fee?

 They are two different things.
 The retainer agreement is the contract: the written document that defines the scope of representation, the hourly rates, the billing increment, and the rules governing the relationship.
 The retainer fee (also called the retainer deposit or advance fee) is the money you pay upfront, held in trust until the attorney earns it through work performed.
 You sign the agreement and pay the deposit before work begins, but they are not the same thing.
-The terms in the agreement matter as much as the deposit amount, and they're reviewed separately.
+The terms in the agreement matter as much as the deposit amount, and they are reviewed separately.

 Is the retainer deposit refundable if my case settles quickly?